-S

-S

-STEP 1 Initiating a Credit Assessment Relationship with VIS Rating All customer requests including negotiation, finalization, and execution of Credit Assessment contracts are handled and managed exclusively by the Business Development Division.
-Personnel in the Analytical Team must not be involved.
-STEP 5 Analytical Team commences analysis/ Information Used in the Credit Assessment Process, Analysis, and Documentation The Analytical Team assembles relevant information provided by Requested Entity if applicable, from public or other sources; assesses sufficiency and quality of information; analyzes qualitative and quantitative considerations based on selected credit assessment analytical frameworks.
-STEP 2 Assignment of Analysts and Conflict of Interest Certification Once the credit assessment application is executed, the Analytical Team including the Lead Analyst is assigned.
-All assigned analytical team members must confirm that they are free from conflicts of interest before conducting any analytical work.
-STEP 6 Convene a Credit Assessment Committee to Assign Assessment(s) The Credit Assessment Committee is a key part of VIS Rating's analytical process and helps ensure credit assessments' integrity and consistency.
-It reviews, votes, and assigns the credit assessment score.
+STEP 1 Initiating a Credit Assessment Relationship with STEP 5 VIS Rating

+All customer request including negotiation, finalization, and execution of Credit Assessment contracts are handled and managed execusively by the business Development Division.

+Personnale in the Analytical Team must not be involved.

+STEP 2 Assignment of Analysts and Conflict of Interest STEP 6 Certification

+Once the credit assessment application is executed, the Analytical Team including the Lead Analyst is assigned.
+All assigned analyticalk team members must confirm that they are free from conflicts of interest before conducting any analytical work.

-STEP 3 Gathering Information The Analytical Team will gather publicly available information for credit assessments.
-STEP 7 Informing the Credit Assessment Outcome The Requestor reviews the draft credit assessment summary.
-The outcome is then delivered and communicated privately to the Requestor.
+STEP 3 Gathering information

+The Analytical Team will gather publicity available information for credit assessments.

-STEP 4 Management Meeting with Analytical Team In cases where the requestor has requested that credit assessments to be completed solely based on publicly available information, the Analytical Team will commence with the analysis by gathering publicly available information.
+STEP 4 Management Meeting with Analytical team

+In cases where the requestor has requested that credit assessments to be completed solely based on publicly available information, the Analytical Team will commence with the analysis by gathering publicly available information.